geneton-ltd/genovisio_annotation/README.md

 poetry install
 ```

-All dependencies are now installed and you can run any marcnv code using:
+All dependencies are now installed and you can run using:

 - entrypoint command `annotate {ARGS}`
 - `python {python_script}` like `python annotation/annotation.py {ARGS}`